 Now that we have established what a digital scale is, this section lists and describes its fundamental internal components.

 Examples of load cells are the pneumatic load cell, hydraulic load cell, strain gauge load cell, or capacitive load cell (See An Overview of Load Cells for more information).
 The most common type used in digital scales is the strain gauge load cell.
-The strain gauge load cell is a transducer device that has an underlying mechanism called a strain gauge.
+This load cell is a transducer that uses a strain gauge as its underlying mechanism.
 The strain gauge has a resistive and elastic metal foil material that is fixed and attached to the bending parts of the load cell as shown in the figures below.

 This is the central processing unit of the whole digital scale.
 The analog output of the signal conditioner flows to the analog input port of the microcontroller, which in turn converts this analog signal to digital.
 Note that some signal conditioners have an analog to digital converter circuit together with the amplifier circuit and the filter circuits on a single chip.
 This reduces the workload on the microcontroller, as the output of the signal conditioner instead goes to the digital input port of the microcontroller.
 The microcontroller then reads the clocked digital pulses from the conditioner to obtain the data it processes to determine the weight displayed.
 Finally, the microcontroller computes the weight and then displays it through its connected LCD screen.